Nitemaeric/drenv/README.md

 ```
 Usage: drenv [options] [command]

-CLI to manage DragonRuby environments
+CLI to manage DragonRuby environments.

 Options:
   -V, --version     output the version number
   -h, --help        display help for command

 Commands:
+  setup             Setup your shell profile to use drenv.
-  new <name>        Create a new DragonRuby project
+  new <name>        Create a new DragonRuby project.
-  register <path>   Register a DragonRuby installation
+  register <path>   Register a DragonRuby installation.
+This moves the installation to the $HOME/.drenv directory.
-  global [version]  Get or set the global version of DragonRuby
+  global [version]  Get or set the global version of DragonRuby.
+  local <version>   Get or set the local version of DragonRuby.
-  versions          List out all locally installed versions of DragonRuby
+  versions          List out all locally installed versions of DragonRuby.
   help [command]    display help for command
 ```